-Whether they’re on the cutting edge of creativity or serving solid traditional cuisines, the best new restaurants in Montreal are where you’ll find gamechanging quality.
-We won’t deny that the city’s best restaurants—especially the ones with Michelin-worthy experiences—are always worth a visit, but who’s going to be next in line to join those ranks?
-Locals know (and tourists want to know) all the classic spots for iconic Montreal food like the best poutine, best Portuguese chicken or best delis for smoked meat, but there’s always a new name looking to catch our collective eye.
-Try these places on for size if you’re wondering who’s shaking things up these days.
+From the cutting edge of creativity to serving solid traditional cuisines, the best new restaurants in Montreal are where you’ll find gamechanging quality.
+We won’t deny that the city’s best restaurants—especially the ones closest to Michelin star restaurants Montreal provides—are always worth a visit, but who’s going to be next in line to join those ranks?
+Locals know (and tourists want to know) all the classic spots for iconic Montreal food like the best poutine, the best bagels, the best Portuguese chicken or the best delis for smoked meat in Montreal, but there’s always a new name looking to catch our collective eye.
+These are the places to reserve a table at if you want to be gastronomically shook.

 RECOMMENDED: Full guide to the best restaurants in Montreal